WKahnZA/AIPrompts/Career and Professional Development/BrandForge.md

 Next, Ask me 5 questions to help me determine my core values and ask question one by one.
 Please continue only after previous question is answered.

-Next, Ask me 5 questions to help me determine my strength sand ask question one by one.
+Next, Ask me 5 questions to help me determine my strengths and ask question one by one.
 Please continue only after previous question is answered.

 Next, Ask me 5 questions to help me determine the impact I aspire to make and ask question one by one.
 Please continue only after previous question is answered.